-As robots move from the laboratory into the real world, motion planning will need to account 3 for model uncertainty and risk.
-For robot motions involving intermittent contact, planning for 4 uncertainty in contact is especially important, as failure to successfully make and maintain contact 5 can be catastrophic.
-Here, we model uncertainty in terrain geometry and friction characteristics, 6 7 and combine a risk-sensitive objective with chance constraints to provide a trade-off between robustness to uncertainty and constraint satisfaction with an arbitrarily high feasibility guarantee.
-8 9 We evaluate our approach in two simple examples: a push-block system for benchmarking and a single-legged hopper.
-We demonstrate that chance constraints alone produce trajectories similar 10 to those produced using strict complementarity constraints; however, when equipped with a 11 robust objective, we show the chance constraints can mediate a trade-off between robustness to 12 13 uncertainty and strict constraint satisfaction.
+As robots move from the laboratory into the real world, motion planning will need to account for model uncertainty and risk.
+For robot motions involving intermittent contact, planning for uncertainty in contact is especially important, as failure to successfully make and maintain contact can be catastrophic.
+Here, we model uncertainty in terrain geometry and friction characteristics, and combine a risk-sensitive objective with chance constraints to provide a trade-off between robustness to uncertainty and constraint satisfaction with an arbitrarily high feasibility guarantee.
+We evaluate our approach in two simple examples: a push-block system for benchmarking and a single-legged hopper.
+We demonstrate that chance constraints alone produce trajectories similar to those produced using strict complementarity constraints; however, when equipped with a robust objective, we show the chance constraint satisfaction.
 Thus, our study may represent an important step towards reasoning about contact uncertainty in motion planning.
-14

-15 Keywords: chance constraints, complementarity constraints, planning with contact, robust motion planning, trajectory optimization
+Keywords: trajectory optimization, chance constraints, robust motion planning, planning with contact, complementarity constraints

-INTRODUCTION 1
+1 INTRODUCTION

-16 As robots move into the real world, accounting for model uncertainty and risk in motion planning will become increasingly important.
-While model-based planning and control has demonstrated success in designing and executing dynamic motion plans for robots in a variety of tasks in the laboratory (Dai 19 et al., 2014; Mordatch et al., 2012; Winkler et al., 2018; Patel et al., 2019), real world environments are difficult or intractable to precisely model, and as such the resulting motion plans could be prone to failure 20 due to modeling errors.
-Planning for uncertainty and risk is especially important when the task involves 22 intermittent contact, as incorrectly modeling friction can cause robots to drop and break objects or slip and fall, and incorrectly modeling contact geometry can cause mobile robots to trip and fall or collide with obstacles.
+As robots move into the real world, accounting for model uncertainty and risk in motion planning will become increasingly important.
+While model-based planning and control has demonstrated success in designing and executing dynamic motion plans for robots in a variety of tasks in the laboratory (Mordatch et al., 2012; Dai et al., 2014; Winkler et al., 2018; Patel et al., 2019), real world environments are difficult or intractable to precisely model, and as such the resulting motion plans could be prone to failure due to modeling errors.
+Planning for uncertainty and risk is especially important when the task involves intermittent contact, as incorrectly modeling friction can cause robots to drop and break objects or slip and fall, and incorrectly modeling contact geometry can cause mobile robots to trip and fall or collide with obstacles.
 While decent controller design can mitigate the effects of small modeling errors and disturbances (Toussaint et al., 2014; Gazar et al., 2020), incorporating uncertainty and risk into planning can help improve performance by generating reference trajectories that have a high success rate for execution.